bsmedberg/aero-window-title/README.md

-An add-on which makes the Firefox menu be an Firefox icon instead of grey bars.
-Add a little pizazz back into your Firefox!
+An add-on which make the Firefox window title show up again on Windows.